EstebanForge/codex-hub/README.md

    <img src="https://i.imgur.com/dYrqu3v.gif" />
 </p>

-My personal workflow and knowledge base to work with LLM models on VSCode with Copilot, Windsurf and/or Cline.
+My personal workflow and knowledge base to work with LLM models on VSCode with Copilot, Windsurf and/or Cline, Roo Code, Kilo Code.

 These base instructions are tailored to be used in projects that use WordPress and some stack of choice.